Localization of abelian gauge fields with Stueckelberg-like geometrical coupling on $f(T,B)$-thick brane: Thick brane in gravity

+By evaluating the field equations (\ref{EqMovMetric}) and (\ref{Eqmovphi}) under the conditions specified above, we obtain the following equations:

-Once we have found the gravitational field equations, it remains for us to define the $f(T,B)$ modified gravity function.
-Since our purpose is to study the most general case, we consider $f(T,B)=c_1T+c_2B$, which is a generalization of the $f(R)$ and $f(T)$ gravities.
-Here, $c_{1,2}$ are the parameters that control the deviation between the usual gravity models, i.e., making $c_1=-1$ and $c_2=1$ we fall back into general relativity, but if we consider $c_1 =-1$ and $c_2=0$ we fall back into the usual teleparallelism.
+After obtaining the gravitational field equations in the thick brane scenario, the next step is to specify the form of the $f(T,B)$ function.
+Since our purpose is to modify general relativity by considering the presence of torsion and an additional boundary term, we will limit ourselves to the most straightforward modification of TEGR, namely, a linear function given by $f(T,B)=c_1T+c_2B$.
+Here, $c_{1}$ and $c_{2}$ are the parameters that control the deviation from the usual gravity models, i.e., making $c_1=-1$ and $c_2=1$ we fall back into general relativity, but if we consider $c_1 =-1$ and $c_2=0$ we fall back into the usual teleparallelism.